taddieken95/Accuray_Tech_Comm_Guide/Chapter 4: Proofreading/Section 3: TOC.md

 * **

+### Title, Document Number, and Revision Letter are Updated in the Top Margin

+Ensure the Document Title and the WI Number listed at the top margin are both correct.
+If they are incorrect, adjust them using the **Doc Title** and **Version** sections of the **Variables** pod.

+### Page Numbers Correctly Correspond to the Content

+The TOC *should* be automatically linked to the _Content.fm file.
+If the page numbers displayed are not currently correct, click **Update Book**.
+If this does not resolve the issue, the crossreference in the TOC file are likely broken.

+### Bottom Margins have Updated Page Number

+Similar to the previous [section](https://github.com/taddieken95/Accuray_Tech_Comm_Guide/blob/master/Chapter%204:%20Proofreading/Section%202:%20Title%20Page.md), check the bottom margin of the document to ensure *FRM 1049647 Rev C* is displayed.
+If not, resolve this issue by editing the bottom margin within the **Master Pages** viewing mode (**esc + v + m**).

 ### Add a new TOC Page in FrameMaker

 In certain cases, the crossreferences in FrameMaker's TOC page become broken.
 You will notice this when you click the **Update Book** button and the TOC remains unchanged and does not update with the proper page numbers or section titles.